Connects: Edmonton, AB, and Prince Rupert, BC

 E 280.9 Rearguard Falls Provincial Park picnic area to south.

-E 283.2 Junction with Yellowhead Highway 5 (Central Access Route) south to Valmont, Clearwater/Wells Gray Provincial Park and Kamloops.
-Access to Irvin’s Park & Campground 1/2-mile north of Valemount.
+E 283.2 Junction with Yellowhead Highway 5 (Central Access Route) south to Valemount (12 miles), Clearwater/Wells Gray Provincial Park (134 miles) and Kamloops (210 miles).
+Access to Irvin’s Park & Campground 11.4 miles south, about a half-mile north of Valemount.

 E 320.7 Beaverview RV Park & Campground; full-service sites.

 E 322.1 McBRIDE (pop.
 740); all services.
-Visit information at the Robson Valley Visitor Centre in the historic train station (0.6 mile south of highway); art gallery and cafe.
-The Valley Museum and Archives on Dominion Street.
+Visit information at the Robson Valley Visitor Center in the historic train station (0.6 mile south of highway); art gallery and cafe.

 E 381.3 Ancient Rainforest Trail; trailhead parking.

-E 415.1 Purden Lake Provincial Park: campground and day use.
+E 415.1 Purden Lake Provincial Park: camping and day use.

 PG 3.8 Blue Cedars Campground to north on Kimball Road.

-PG 5.7 Turnoff south on Blackwater Road for West Lake Provincial Park campground (8.7 miles).
+PG 5.7 Turnoff south on Blackwater Road for West Lake Provincial Park day-use area (8.7 miles).

 PG 60.2 VANDERHOOF (pop.
 5,000); all services.
 Visitor information.

 PG 64.7 Junction with Highway 27, which leads north 37 miles to FORT ST. JAMES (pop.
-4,757) and Fort St. James National Historic Site, a completely restored Hudson’s Bay Company post (pictured at right).
+4,757) and Fort St. James National Historic Site, a completely restored Hudson’s Bay Company post.

 PG 85.9 Beaumont Provincial Park: camping.